-The Molecular Biology and Bioinformatics facility allows the application of molecular biology techniques based on the analysis of the DNA and/or RNA content, nucleotide sequence and epigenetic modifications of marine organisms, to unravel their identity, activity and their roles in the marine ecosystem, as well as the function of their genes in key biological processes.
+The Molecular Biology and Bioinformatics facility applies molecular biology techniques that analyse the DNA and/or RNA content, nucleotide sequence and epigenetic modifications of marine organisms, to unravel their identity, activity and their roles in the marine ecosystem, as well as the function of their genes in key biological processes.
 This service gives support and training to students and researchers of the ICM or external visitors who wish to use some of these techniques applied to their samples.
 The operation is based on self-service.
-The responsible of the service is in charge of providing the training and it will be also in charge of giving control and technical support during processing.
+The person responsible for the service is in charge of providing the training and he/she will be also in charge of the supervision and technical support during processing.

 In terms of bioinformatics, the facility allows users to analyze omics data (metagenomics, metatranscriptomics, metabarcoding, etc.) in a High-Performance computing cluster.